shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w3_advice_for_applying_machine_learning/03_bias_and_variance/readme.md

 - The **most powerful diagnostic** that I know of and have used for a lot of machine learning applications, is "bias and variance".
 This gives you very good guidance on **what to try next**.

-- Systematic way to diagnose whether your algorithm has high bias or high variance, using **training and dev error** metrics (not depending on plotting):
+- A systematic way to diagnose whether your algorithm has high bias or high variance, using **training and dev error** metrics (not depending on plotting):

   - J<sub>train</sub> is high &rarr; high bias